~/blog

 As a Move security researcher, I need to understand ZK proofs deeply — not just what they do, but how they work under the hood.
 Week 1 of my ZK learning journey at the Rare Skills ZK Bootcamp.

-A $24K finding from the AAVE Aptos V3 audit on Cantina.
+A $24k contest finding from the Aave Aptos V3 audit on Cantina.
 The bug was embarrassingly simple — data stored at one address, every getter reading from another.
 The entire protocol would have been dead on arrival.

 read moreHow to Win a Public Contest: Lessons from 6× Top 3 Finishes